minio/kes-docs/content/_index.md

 - A "valid" certificate is well-formed and current (i.e. not expired).

-  Authentication with mTLS also mTLS also requires the following [Extended Key Usage](https://tools.ietf.org/html/rfc5280#section-4.2.1.12) extensions for the client and server.
+  Authentication with mTLS also requires the following [Extended Key Usage](https://tools.ietf.org/html/rfc5280#section-4.2.1.12) extensions for the client and server.

   - Client Authentication (`extendedKeyUsage = clientAuth`)
   - Server Authentication (`extendedKeyUsage = serverAuth`)